pwunkz14/Geeboon-HC24-and-TC22-firmware/README.md

+*Note: I am not the owner/developer, it's just simple guide with all information jointly in one place!

 # Geeboon Solder Station Firmware Update Guide

 This guide provides step-by-step instructions for updating the firmware on Geeboon solder stations (**TC22**, **HC24**, **TA305**, **HA310**) using a **Windows PC**.